Aditya-hub2k03/pdf_chatbot/readme.md

 Installation:

-1. Create a virtual environment by installing python virtual environment ('pip3 install virtualenv')
+1. Create a virtual environment by installing python virtual environment ('pip3 install virtualenv') 1.a.
-	a.
 Execute the command 'virtualenv venv' to create a virtual environment venv in the Parent folder.
-	b.
+	1.b.
 In Windows actiavte the venv by 'venv/Scripts/activate' and in Linux and Mac activate the venv by 'source venv/bin/activate'.
 2. Install the requirements by 'pip3 install -r requirements.txt' and in rare cases of Linux distros 'pip3 install -r requirements.txt --break-system-packages'.
 3. Execute the command of streamlit 'streamlit run app.py' to run the program.